nikheelpandey/GroceryDatasetSolution/README.md

-Dataset Preparation: Not a lot is required to set up the data pipeline.
-The file `data.py` contains the following class:
+Dataset Preparation: The file `data.py` contains the following class over which a dataloader can be fitted: